Dodgers vs. Brewers Player Props Betting Odds

 Adames Stats

-- Willy Adames has four doubles, six home runs, 19 walks and 20 RBI (29 total hits).
-He has swiped two bases.
+- Adames has 30 hits with four doubles, seven home runs, 19 walks and 23 RBI.
+He's also stolen two bases.

-- Adames enters this matchup looking to extend his three-game hit streak.
-During his last five outings he is hitting .263 with a home run, a walk and five RBI.
+- Adames will look for his fifth straight game with a hit in this contest.
+In his last five games he is hitting .316 with two home runs, a walk and eight RBI.

 Adames Recent Games